 Fixed Blade KnifeFixed blade knives are more resilient and come with blades larger than what you have come to expect on the multi-tools.

 This is a further popular hiking knife and perfect for those planning to explore the deep wilderness.
 Even though the fixed blade unit isn’t complete with a selection of useful tools, it is a practical choice for those more interested in a dedicated knife and believes the other tools aren’t likely to get much use.

-A fixed blade knife is the preferred tool in the event of coming across aggressive animals in the wilderness.
-A fixed blade knife with 5-6 inch blade is certain to give a certain degree of comfort compared to the 2 inch blade of a multi-tool knife.
+A fixed blade knife is a preferred tool in the event of coming across aggressive animals in the wilderness.
+A fixed blade knife with a 5-6 inch blade is certain to give a certain degree of comfort compared to the 2-inch blade of a multi-tool knife.

-However, encounters with large wild animals are quite rare and it is advisable to try and distance yourself from this type of situations.
+However, encounters with large wild animals are quite rare and it is advisable to try and distance yourself from this type of situation.

 A negative of the fixed blade hiking knife is the inability to protect the blade by closing, so extra care is needed.
 Plus, the larger knives can be quite bulky, especially for those planning on wearing it on the waist.

-Don’t let the young hiker use the fixed blade knives; instead the Swiss Army Knife and Leatherman are more practical choices.
-For the older hiking, there is the great choice of locking blade knife, fixed blade knife, and multi-tools.
+Don’t let the young hiker use the fixed blade knives; instead, the Swiss Army Knife and Leatherman are more practical choices.
+For the older hiking, there is a great choice of locking blade knife, fixed blade knife, and multi-tools.

 A preferred hiking knife comes down to personal preferred and the overall function it is expected to complete.